School Learning Plan

 Bonny Slope Elementary School

 Bonny Slope opened in 2007 as a Primary Years Programme School.
-The aim of all IB programmes is to develop internationally minded people who, recognizing their common humanity and shared guardianship of the planet, help to create a better more peaceful world.
-Even though the PYP programme is no longer something that is affordable during these difficult times, the preface of supporting students in becoming responsible members of local, national and global communities will still be present in the daily lives of our students while attending Bonny Slope.
+The aim of all IB programmes is to develop internationally minded people who, recognizing their common humanity and shared guardianship of the planet, and to help to create a better, more peaceful world.
+Even though Bonny Slope is no longer a PYP school, the preface of supporting students in becoming responsible members of local, national and global communities will still be present in the daily lives of our students while attending Bonny Slope.

 With the vast differences at Bonny Slope, culturally and economically, creating a culture of inclusiveness is a primary focus for our school, both inside our walls and outside in our community.
-For the last six years our staff has a mantra of “no inside circles and no secret expectations”.
+For the last seven years, our staff subscribed to the mantra of “no inside circles and no secret expectations”.
 To build an inclusive mindset in our building, we expect that we treat each other in kind ways.
 Teachers highlight the many ways to show kindness in class, have discussions during community meetings and share read alouds that highlight kindness.
-In the past, when we were in the building, assemblies focused on this kind mindset and kind actions were modeled for the student body.
+In the past, when we were allowed to gather together in one place, assemblies focused on this kind mindset with kind actions were modeled for the student body.

 At Bonny Slope we are a school with a high level of achievement and firmly believe in the power of inquiry.
 Teachers use inquiry in all lessons, including when teaching the workshop model for reading, writing and math.
 The result is an education where higher levels of thinking and inquiry are happening in all subjects.

 If you look at the historical data at Bonny Slope, it is clear that our economically disadvantaged students continue to perform behind other student groups, especially in the area of mathematics and writing.
-As we look deeper into the barriers to proficiency, it becomes clear that academic vocabulary continues to be a struggle for these students.
-Three years ago, we focused on sheltered instruction with great results.
-After spending last year studying DAL (Developing Academic Language) strategies with the District’s MLD team, we are hoping to get the same results that we did three years ago.
+As we look deeper into the barriers to proficiency, it becomes clear that language skills continue to be a struggle for these students.
+Four years ago we focused on sheltered instruction with great results.
+Two years ago staff spent time studying DAL (Developing Academic Language) strategies with the District’s MLD team.
+This year we will continue to focus on increasing our students’ language skills as well as focus on building strong relationships with our students, especially those from underserved communities.
 Our academic excellence goal reflects our focus on providing support for learners from diverse backgrounds.
 Additionally, in our efforts to close the achievement gap and provide an education that meets the needs of all students, we are focusing on learning and practicing strategies that increase the social and emotional growth of our students.

-Finally, our newest focus is providing the staff with a deep understanding of Anti-Bias/Anti-Racist work, with the goal of starting a journey towards becoming an Anti-Racist school.
-Recognizing the complexity of those words, the staff has currently been engaged in a personal journey of understanding their racial identities.
-Lead by the Bonny Slope ABAR Planning Group, composed of nine certified and classified staff members, concepts are presented to the staff, such as white privilege, and then discussed in depth in smaller, stable groups, so that the staff can unpack the concepts at a personal level in a brave space.
+Our focus in providing the staff with a deep understanding of Anti-Bias/Anti-Racist work, with the goal of continuing a journey towards becoming an Anti-Racist school is at the forefront of everything we do.
+Recognizing the complexity of this work, the staff is committed in their personal journey of understanding their racial identities.
+Led by the Bonny Slope ABAR Planning Group, composed of nine certified staff members, concepts are presented to the staff, such as white privilege, and then discussed in depth in consistent small groups, so that the staff can unpack the concepts at a personal level in a brave space.
 We will expand into learning the skills of interrupting racism, and have authentic practices having those conversations.
-Our final focus is putting this work and learning into our school focus, to start to impact our teaching, our classroom, and start to support our BIPOC students.
+Our final focus is putting this work and learning into our school’s daily practice, to start to impact our teaching, our classroom, and to support our BIPOC students.
 While this is our year long plan, we understand that this is a journey, and not a checkbox to complete and then move on.

 District Goal: WE empower all students to achieve post-high school success.